 The prospect of filing for a divorce can be an overwhelming task.
-At Crossroads Family Law we seek to make the experience as quick and painless as possible.
+At Crossroads Family Law, we seek to make the experience as quick and painless as possible.
 Absolute Divorces do not have to be long and stressful with the right attorney handling your case.
-If you and your former spouse agree on when the relationship ended we can streamline the process.
+We can streamline the process if you and your former spouse agree on when the relationship ended.
 We may even help you avoid ever going to court.

 When does North Carolina allow me to get a divorce?

 North Carolina permits a married couple to obtain a divorce only after they have lived separately and apart for a year.
 In addition, the couple must have lived separately because of the end of their relationship, and one of the parties must have been a resident of North Carolina for at least six months before filing for divorce.
 Without residency of one of the parties, North Carolina may not have jurisdiction to effectively grant a divorce.
 Our divorce attorney will help you find your available options for when and how to complete your divorce proceedings.

 North Carolina also allows individuals to file a claim known as Divorce from Bed and Board.
 This is a legal separation and in no way dissolves a marriage.

 Divorce from Bed and board has limited utility and can only be granted if one or more of the following grounds exist: